Best Hotspot Data Plans 2024

 Our top pick: Which hotspot plan is best?

-The best mobile hotspot plan is T-Mobile’s 2GB plan.
-It gives you 2GB of data to use on a T-Mobile–approved personal hotspot for $10 a month, with lots of options to buy more data through a “data pass” if you run out.
+The best mobile hotspot plan is T-Mobile’s 10GB plan.
+It gives you 10GB of data to use on a T-Mobile–approved personal hotspot for $30 a month, with lots of options to buy more data through a “data pass” if you run out.

-There is also a 5GB plan that costs $20 per month and 10GB for $30—either way you’re getting a solid deal for a hotspot-only plan, especially in comparison to other providers’ offerings.
-You also have a few different Wi-Fi hotspots to choose from that work on T-Mobile’s network, including Inseego’s 5G MiFi M2000 for 5G fans.
+There is also a 5GB plan that costs $20 per month and 2GB for $10—either way you’re getting a solid deal for a hotspot-only plan, especially in comparison to other providers’ offerings.
+You also have a few different Wi-Fi hotspots to choose from that work on T-Mobile’s network, including Inseego’s 5G MiFi M2000.

 Pro tip:

 You can always use your phone as a Wi-Fi hotspot instead of using a standalone hotspot.
 It won’t be able to connect as many devices, and you may not get as much data either.
-But it’s a good way to go if you need a hotspot device only every once in a while.
+But it’s a good way to go if you need a hotspot device only a few times a month.
 To learn more, read our guide to Wi-Fi tethering on your phone.

 The five best mobile hotspot data plans